FunctionsCompanion/docs/DevelopersGuide.md

 Async
  * `FCFunction.getAndQueue('FC_Test_Project1.irisclassifier', Jsonpayload1, 'FCCallback' );`

-Functions Companion puts asynchronus invocations on an internal queue where they are invoked using a rate limimiting throttle to prevent overrunning org API limits.
+Functions Companion puts asynchronus invocations on an internal queue where they are invoked using a rate limiting throttle to prevent overrunning org API limits.
 Dashboard stats show how long an asynchronous invocation remains in the queue before the function executes.

 ## Java Functions